EA-03-205 - Rice Memorial Hospital

 Violation B of the Notice involves a failure to brace the transport containers such that the containers could not change position during conditions normally incident to transportation.
 Specifically, the cases were blocked by a one-inch railing, but were not braced to prevent movement during conditions normally incident to transportation.
 Your corrective action for this violation included adding straps to brace the transport containers to prevent movement.
 This violation has been categorized in accordance with the Enforcement Policy at Severity Level IV.

 The NRC has concluded that information regarding the reason for the violations, the corrective actions taken and planned to correct the violations and prevent recurrence, and the date when full compliance was achieved, is already adequately addressed in the enclosed inspection report.
 Therefore, you are not required to respond to this letter unless the description in the inspection report does not accurately reflect your corrective actions or your position.
 In that case, or if you choose to provide additional information, you should follow the instructions specified in the enclosed Notice.

-In accordance with 10 CFR 2.790 of the NRC's "Rules of Practice," a copy of this letter, its enclosures, and your response, if any, will be made available electronically for public inspection in the NRC Web site at http://www.nrc.gov/reading-rm/adams.html.
+In accordance with 10 CFR 2.790 of the NRC's "Rules of Practice," a copy of this letter, its enclosures, and your response, if any, will be made available electronically for public inspection in ADAMS, which is accessible from the NRC Web site at the Public NRC Library.
 To the extent possible, your response should not include any personal privacy, proprietary, or safeguards information so that it can be made available to the Public without redaction.
-The NRC also includes significant enforcement actions on its Web site at www.nrc.gov; select What We Do, Enforcement, then Significant Enforcement Actions.
+The NRC also includes Issued Significant Enforcement Actions on its Web site.

 Docket No. 030-02239